 - 【CHARGING TIME 2 HOURS - BATTERY LIFE 6 HOURS】Build in 180mAh lithium battery.
 Full charge take 2 hours, standby time 10 days and play time around 6 hours.
 Suitable for outdoor or indoor activities

 - 【VIDONN BRAND WARRANTY】We provide 12 months warranty to ensure the enjoyment of your purchase.
-If you have any questions, contact us to email：email@example.com
+If you have any questions, Please feel free to contact us.

 You’re looking for a high-quality pair of wired bone conduction headphones, you should certainly give the Sportz AS401XB a try.
 The Sportz headset rests on your cheekbones and transmits the music vibrations to your cochlea, allowing you to hear the music with uncovered ears.